eyeyar03/Notes/design-patterns/README.md

 Converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+Wraps another object and provides a different interface to it.
+(Decorator vs Facade vs Proxy vs Adapter)

 Intent: Converts one interface to another.
 (Decorator vs Adapter vs Facade)

 ### Facade

 Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+Wraps a bunch of objects to simplify their interface.
+(Decorator vs Facade vs Proxy vs Adapter)

 Intent: Makes an interface simpler.
 (Decorator vs Adapter vs Facade)